Take Courage. Rise Up. Make Faith Moves.

 Just as Jesus told Bartimaeus “take courage, get up”, I believe God is saying the same thing to you and me.
 We must not be afraid.
 We must not be discouraged.
 God hears us and God sees us.
 And He wants to make us whole and fully alive again.

-Friend, I want to encourage you to trust in God’s power to restore and revive every dead, diseased or dying relationship or situation in your life.
-Because it’s our faith and confident trust in God’s power that makes us–and all other things new.
+Friend, I want to encourage you to trust in God’s power to restore and revive every dead, diseased or dying relationship and situation in your life.
+Because it’s our faith and confident trust in God’s power that makes us–and all things new.